AshV/AshV.github.IO/_posts/2019-11-26-Retrieve-Field-Change-History-AuditDetail-Dynamics-365-RetrieveAttributeChangeHistory.markdown

 permalink: Retrieve-Field-Change-History-AuditDetail-Dynamics-365-RetrieveAttributeChangeHistory/
 ---

-In a requirement we were asked to show one specific field change history in a custom portal written in PHP, our imeediate action was to call **RetrieveAttributeChangeHistory** via WebApi but if was just returning the list of value history without any other fields but geting CahngedOn and ChangedBy field was our requirement. (see details in github issue [here](https://github.com/MicrosoftDocs/dynamics-365-customer-engagement/issues/1183)).
+In a requirement we were asked to show one specific field change history in a custom portal written in PHP, our imeediate action was to call **RetrieveAttributeChangeHistory** via WebApi but if was just returning the list of value history without any other fields but geting ChangedOn and ChangedBy field was our requirement. (see details in github issue [here](https://github.com/MicrosoftDocs/dynamics-365-customer-engagement/issues/1183)).

 We finally headed to our good old CRM SDK libraries and written code in C# then access this via Dyanmics 365 WebApi using Dynamics 365 Custom Action.

-I'm sahring here core logic, it can be used according to your own requirement, either in Action or any other place where CRM SDK C# libraries can be consumed.
+I'm sharing here core logic, it can be used according to your own requirement, either in Action or any other place where CRM SDK C# libraries can be consumed.

 ### Model class to get history as a list